 With iGMS you can:

-If you’re trying to decide whether or not it’s the right time to be buying a beach house, the best thing to do would be to consider the pros and cons of the investment.
+If you’re trying to decide whether or not it’s the right time to be buying a beach condo, the best thing to do would be to consider the pros and cons of the investment.
 Let’s unpack what to expect.

-On average, beach property attracts a higher rental income than those not offering beach amenities or something similar.
+On average, beach property attracts a higher income than those not offering beach amenities or something similar.
 Naturally, the higher prices you are able to charge per night for your rental home, the more chance you have of turning a profit quickly — provided your expenses are kept under control.

 The higher potential income is one of the main incentives to invest in a beach vacation home.